Steve Wozniak: Personal life

 Wozniak has discussed his personal disdain for money and accumulating large amounts of wealth.
 He told Fortune magazine in 2017, "I didn't want to be near money, because it could corrupt your values ...
 I really didn't want to be in that super 'more than you could ever need' category."
 He also said that he only invests in things "close to his heart".
 When Apple first went public in 1980, Wozniak offered $10 million of his own stock to early Apple employees, something Jobs refused to do.
-In 2017, Wozniak received a Polish citizenship and visited Poland to meet with government and technology industry representatives and to visit his father’s [ancestral] hometown.
+In 2017, Wozniak received Polish citizenship and visited Poland to meet with government and technology industry representatives and to visit his father's [ancestral] hometown.

 He has the condition prosopagnosia (face blindness).
 Wozniak has expressed support for the right to repair movement.
 In July 2021, he made a Cameo video in response to right to repair activist Louis Rossmann, in which he described the issue as something that has "really affected me emotionally", and credited Apple's early breakthroughs to open technology of the 1970s.
 In November 2023, Wozniak suffered a minor stroke while preparing to speak at a conference in Mexico City.
 He was hospitalized briefly before returning home.

-Wozniak became a Serbian citizen in December 2023.
-He said that he and his wife Janet, who is also getting a passport, will promote Serbia while living in the U.S.
+In early December 2023, Steve Wozniak spoke at a conference in Belgrade, Serbia, where he was granted Serbian citizenship through a "Citizenship by Exception" program.
+This form of discretionary naturalization is granted by the Serbian government to individuals who could make contribution to the advancement of Serbia's national interests.
+The decision received significant coverage in Serbian state media.
+It was criticized by the Serbian political opposition, who accused the government, the President and his ruling Party, of using the event as political promotion ahead of the 2023 Serbian parliamentary election.
+The government denied these allegations.
+Wozniak stated that he had been invited by Janko Tipsarević, a former Serbian tennis player who had earlier that year become affiliated with the ruling party.
+During his visit, Wozniak expressed strong support for Serbia, stating: "I’m a Serb who lives in America and that’s how I want to be," and "I want to help promote Serbia and Serbian interests for the rest of my life."
+He also said he will promote events in Serbia that like EXPO 2027, an upcoming international exhibition to be hosted in Belgrade-Serbia, and that he would promote Serbia while residing in the US.